BLOG

 Written on 15 January 2026

-Breach of contract is a common concern for employers, particularly during resignations, dismissals, or disputes over pay, notice, or changes to working arrangements.
-Many employers worry they may have breached a contract without realising – or are unsure what to do when an employee claims they have.
+Breach of contract is a common concern for businesses, particularly during resignations, dismissals, or disputes over pay, notice, or changes to working arrangements.
+You may worry about breaching a contract without realising – or are unsure what to do when an employee claims they have.

-WorkNest’s Employment Law specialists are experts in helping employers avoid these sticky situations.
-In this guide, we explain what counts as a breach of employment contract, the mistakes that often lead to claims, and how employers can prevent costly disputes.
+WorkNest’s Employment Law specialists are experts in helping you avoid these sticky situations.
+In this guide, we explain what counts as a breach of employment contract, the mistakes that often lead to claims, and how you can prevent costly disputes.

 Do you need support?